abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 What const means is that the **variable identifier cannot be reassigned.**

 > Use const to do things like push() an item into an array, but you don't want the overall properties / name of that array to change.
-Const objects themselves cannot be

 ### Let limits scope of variables to the block/statement/expression where declared.